Tribal Council started Red Willow in 1992. The original business plan proposed buying

 Coal Bed Methane

-bankruptcy that included wells on Tribal lands.
-Subsequently it made several other acquisitions of
+included wells on Tribal lands.
+Subsequently, we made several other acquisitions of

 CBM and conventional wells and well working interests on the reservation and in New Mexico.

 These acquisitions included Cedar Ridge, Questar, Chevron, Sawmill Canyon, Briggs, and

 Kukui Operating Company.
-These acquisitions generated many facility optimization and infill drilling opportunities.
+These acquisitions generated many facility optimization and

 Moving Off Reservation

-to develop off the reservation.
+develop off the reservation.
 This was necessary to find new reserves to supplement the now

 significant volumes produced and to diversify the portfolio of producing assets.
 Red Willow

 initially targeted investment options in non-operated opportunities.
-Eventually

-we began
+Eventually, we began

 operating in other states and drilling exploration wells in Colorado.
 This then developed

-the company as a fully-fledged exploration and production company.
+the company as a fully-fledged exploration and Production Company.

-3D seismic and gas well drilling in South Texas with Contango Oil & Gas Company.
+seismic and gas well drilling in South Texas with Contango Oil & Gas Company.
 In 2001,

-Red Willow took on its first off-Reservation operations, drilling for oil in
+Red Willow took on our first off-Reservation operations, drilling for oil in the Montana

-Also in 2001, Red Willow operated its first 3D seismic acquisition project in western Colorado.
+Also in 2001, Red Willow operated our first 3D seismic acquisition project in western Colorado.